 The Core Center is structured to foster existing interactions and to encourage new ones between adult and pediatric rheumatology divisions and the broader immunology and bioinformatics communities with the ultimate goal of impacting the outcome for children with rheumatic illness.
 Immunology is a discipline whose insights and methods (and problems left outstanding) are central to the biomedical research enterprise.
 Normal functioning of the immune system is critical for normal development and homeostasis and avoidance of autoimmunity.
 Conversely, dysregulated immune responses are of central importance to the pathogenesis and expression of a wide spectrum of diseases including pediatric rheumatic diseases.

-In order to address the issues of importance to pediatric rheumatology, studies supported by this center fall into one or more of five categories:
+To address the issues of importance to pediatric rheumatology, studies supported by this center fall into one of the following categories:

 - Studies in pediatric rheumatic diseases.